Randomized measurement protocols for lattice gauge theories: Conclusion and Outlook

 In this manuscript, we proposed randomized measurement protocols for lattice models that leverage symmetries, focusing primarily on LGT entanglement structure exploration.
 We devised deep-scrambling circuits that realize symmetry-conscious $k$-designs and illustrated their use in simple gauge and non-gauge model examples.
 Our approach is intuitive and, therefore, easily generalizable: by examining the physical Hamiltonian one can readily identify basic symmetry-preserving interactions which can be used as the generators of a randomized measurement scheme.
 Consequently, if a particular physical Hamiltonian can be realized, so can our measurement scheme.

-Our goals were twofold.
-Firstly, we aimed at finding a randomization scheme lower in cost than existing ones by avoiding randomizing over non-relevant Hilbert space parts.
-Our ansatz has a sampling cost (to realize a $2$- ($k$-)design) that scales with block size $d_s$, instead of Hilbert space dimension $d_{\mathcal{H}}$.
-This reduction can be exponential, e.g., for particle number conserving systems away from half-filling, or for LGTs where it comes from randomizing only over the physical versus unphysical Hilbert space parts.
+Symmetry-conscious randomized measurement schemes like those considered here have lower sampling costs compared to symmetry-ignorant schemes by avoiding randomizing over non-relevant Hilbert space parts.
+In particular, one obtains a sampling cost (to realize a $2$- ($k$-)design) that scales with block size $d_s$, instead of Hilbert space dimension $d_{\mathcal{H}}$.
+This reduction can be exponential, e.g., for particle number conserving systems away from half-filling, or for LGTs due to randomizing only over the physical sector of Hilbert space.
+In constructing $k$-designs, while still efficient, they also incur a somewhat larger circuit complexity.

-A second goal was to provide a practical scheme for measuring LGT entanglement structure, a potential useful route e.g., for quantum simulating high energy and nuclear physics~\cite{carlson2018quantum,cloet2019opportunities,beck2019nuclear,davoudi2022quantum,catterall2022report,beck2023quantum}, e.g. to understand Quantum Chromodynamics (QCD) where entanglement is largely unexplored~\cite{kharzeev2022quantum,cervera2017maximal,beane2019entanglement,beane2021geometry,beane2021entanglement,klco2021geometric,klco2021entanglement,klco2021entanglementspheres,mueller2022thermalization}, or detecting topologial order.
+Using such symmetry-conscious randomized measurement, our primary goal was to provide a practical scheme for measuring LGT entanglement structure, a potential useful route e.g., for quantum simulating high energy and nuclear physics~\cite{carlson2018quantum,cloet2019opportunities,beck2019nuclear,davoudi2022quantum,catterall2022report,beck2023quantum}, e.g. to understand Quantum Chromodynamics (QCD) where entanglement is largely unexplored~\cite{kharzeev2022quantum,cervera2017maximal,beane2019entanglement,beane2021geometry,beane2021entanglement,klco2021geometric,klco2021entanglement,klco2021entanglementspheres,mueller2022thermalization}, or detecting topologial order.
 We illustrated our approach in a simple (1+1)d LGT example, $\mathbb{Z}_2$ coupled to staggered matter, where we extracted symmetry-resolved $k$-purities and von Neumann entanglement entropies, and separated their symmetry- and distillable components.